 What Do Rats In Your Attic Sound Like?

-If you hear noises in your attic and you want to know if it is a rat, then we can help you out here.
+If you hear noises in your attic and want to know if it is a rat, we can help you out here.

 I will begin with one problem:

 It is a challenge to figure out which particular rodent might be living upstairs in your attic.

 There is some bad news for you too.
-You may have been hearing a rat noise in the attic, but there is one sure way of knowing whether or not it is a rat that you are dealing with.
-You will need to go up into the attic to check it out for yourself!
+You may have heard a rat noise in the attic, but there is one sure way of knowing whether or not it is a rat you are dealing with.
+You must go into the attic to check it out for yourself!

 I know; it is terrible news, right?

 Before you go upstairs, you need to be aware that rats can carry some nasty diseases, so you will need to go up there protected.
 Use strong boots, strong gloves, and a respirator.

-The most common sounds that you will get if you have rats in your attic is the noise of them scurrying around to find one of two things:
+The most common sound that you will get if you have rats in your attic is the noise of them scurrying around to find one of two things:

-They are quick, so as you lay underneath your attic, you will be able to follow the noise from one side of the room to the other.
+They are quick, so as you lay underneath your attic, you can follow the noise from one side of the room to the other.

 Imagine a rat on wooden flooring, and that is what you will be hearing.
 The scurrying noises can be extremely concerning and will undoubtedly affect what sleep you are going to get that night!

 Scurrying is the most common rat noise in an attic.

 Another noise you are likely to hear is scratching.
 Rats and other rodents will be scratching anything they find to ensure they keep their claws sharp enough to climb up and down through your house as you sleep (or not!).

 Rat’s will also be scratching several items in your attic to shred them up to be used as extra bedding.